 Instead of the patron driven acquisition (PDA) model in which the 4th “play” of a film triggers the immediate purchase of a license, we are now mediating all requests.
 All films in Kanopy are leased (typically for one year) rather than owned by OCL.
 In many cases, we can purchase a DVD copy for less than the price of a one year license.

 While we appreciate the convenience of streaming, Kanopy’s subscription model has proven unsustainable, particularly given our current budgetary constraints.
+See a recent piece in Film Quarterly about the issue.

 We are among many academic libraries dealing with this problem, and we are currently investigating other options for streaming video content.